cowprotocol/cowswap/README.md

 The reference implementation of the API is [gp-v2-services](https://github.com/cowprotocol/services).

-The API endpoint is configured using the environment variable ` {XDAI|RINKEBY|MAINNET}` to e.g. `"http://localhost:8080/api"` when running the services locally.
+The API endpoint is configured using the environment variable ` {XDAI|GOERLI|MAINNET}` to e.g. `"http://localhost:8080/api"` when running the services locally.

 ### Wallet Connect bridge